splunk-terraform/terraform-provider-signalfx/website/docs/index.html.markdown

 a feature can be added behind a preview gate that defaults to being off and requires a user to opt into the change.
 Once a feature has been added into the provider, in can be set to globally available which will default to the feature being on by default.

-There is an oppotunity for the user to opt out of a globally available feature if an issue is experienced.
+There is an opportunity for the user to opt out of a globally available feature if an issue is experienced.
 If that is the case, please raise a support case with the provider configuration and any error messages.

 The feature preview can be enabled by the following example: